← Learn Javascript

 </html>

-Keep that Console open
+Keep Console open

 The Console displays a message from the console.log() function, as well as the line number where it was called in your code.